 The defendants” murder charges could be upgraded to capital murder charges if a grand jury finds evidence that robbery was the motive, McQueen said.

-Ross will not be eligible for bail because he already had a warrant out for possession of cocaine and violation of probation, said Police Public Information Officer Terrie Songer.
+Ross will not be eligible for bail because he already had a warrant out for possession of cocaine and violation of probation, which are both felonies, said Police Public Information Officer Terrie Songer.

-Of his co-defendants, Williams was denied bond, Beard”s bond was set at $1 million and Derrick Bankhead”s bond was set at $350,000.
+Williams was denied bond, Beard”s bond was set at $1 million, and Derrick Bankhead”s bond was set at $350,000.

 But McQueen said the police department — which is still reeling after Chief Joseph St. John was fired Tuesday evening — is still on the job.